ccloc

 Note

-output.* Output origin properties and auxilliary information for debugging and tuning.
+output.* Output origin properties and auxiliary information for debugging and tuning.

 output.events.file